 There is no charge for data transfer between Amazon EC2 and Amazon Elasticache within the same Availability Zone.

 - Because Memcached does not support replication, a node failure will result in data loss.

-- Use multiple nodes in each shard to minimize data loss on node failure.
+- Use multiple nodes to minimize data loss on node failure.

 - Launch multiple nodes across available AZs to minimize data loss on AZ failure.